Skip to main content

 Overview

-This tutorial explores one of the options available in H2O Hydrogen Torch to deploy a built model.
+This tutorial explores one of the options available to deploy a built model.
 In particular, this tutorial builds an image regression model to explore how it can be deployed to H2O MLOps using the model's H2O MLOps pipeline.

 Prerequisites